dasebe/AdaptSize/README.md

 AdaptSize's mission is

  - to maximize memory cache hit ratios for CDN workloads,
- - to make the cache robust against inherent traffic variability,
+ - to make the cache robust against traffic variability,
  - while not imposing any throughput overhead.

 AdaptSize is built on top of [Varnish Cache](https://github.com/varnishcache/varnish-cache/), the "high-performance HTTP accelerator".